#200: Cambridge Park

 The city describes the birch trees that surround this small park as “majestic”, which is fairly generous.
 But it’s another field next to a school — in this case, the Vancouver Hebrew Academy — that’s meant for baseball and soccer, and little else.

-A basketball court and small playground are right beside the park, but fenced off, but the park provides adequate space for people living in the 62nd Avenue and Granville area, even if one or two extra amenities would go a long way.
+A basketball court and small playground are right beside the park, but it is fenced off and clearly meant more for school use.
+That being said, the park provides adequate space for people living in the 62nd Avenue and Granville area, even if one or two extra amenities would go a long way.

 #18 in Downtown